 Following a sale of trade and assets, a solvent liquidation process may be needed to extract the proceeds of the sale.
-Distributions to shareholders ordinarily attract CGT treatment but HMRC has the ability to invoke tax provisions to tax them as income where the shareholder becomes involved in a similar business activity within the following two years.
+Distributions to shareholders ordinarily attract CGT treatment.
+However HMRC has the ability to invoke tax provisions to tax them as income where the shareholder becomes involved in a similar business activity within the following two years.

 8. Pre-sale demerger

 Vendors should consider what a potential purchaser wishes to acquire.
 For example, it is unlikely they would want to acquire non-core investment assets.
-Finding a means of enabling the purchaser to acquire only the activities they want introduces complexity and tax inefficiency to a sales process.
+Finding a means of enabling the purchaser to acquire only the activities they want can introduce complexity and tax inefficiency to a sales process.

 9. Looking after non-shareholders

 The commitment of key staff will be central to ensuring the success of a sales process.
 Without forward-planning, the ability to reward these individuals will likely be limited to bonuses taxable as employment income.